somecollagist/Derecho/README.md

 ## Contributing to Derecho
 Contributions are very welcome!
 I'm just a man, and my time isn't plentiful in nature, but I promise I'll process any pull requests as soon as I can.

+### Important Considerations
+ - A value isn't necessarily guaranteed to be a given value when declared - sometimes this means ignoring a guard statement, other times it means getting creative about how you set variables.

+### Development
 To start contributing, run `setup/setup-(os).sh` as described in [Running Derecho](#running-derecho).
 From there, write your changes and run `make` to compile the source code, or `make run` to run the compiled OS in QEMU.

 Development is pretty open-ended so do whatever you want, but there's a few things to adhere to: